-The flesh of watermelon is usually recognized as ruby red, but can be pink, orange, yellow or white.
+The flesh of watermelon is usually recognized as ruby red, but can be pink, orange, yellow, or white.
 The seeds are small and black or slightly mottled black/brown in color.
-There are between 300-500 seeds in a watermelon, depending upon the size of course.
+There are between 300 and 500 seeds in a watermelon, depending upon the size of course.
 Although usually discarded, the seeds are edible and delicious when roasted.
-They are also highly nutritious and high in fat as well.
-One cup of watermelon seeds has over 600 calories.
+They are highly nutritious and high in fat as well.
+One cup (237 ml.) of watermelon seeds has over 600 calories.

 How to Harvest Watermelon Seeds

-It’s not always possible to save seeds from all types of produce, but doing so is an act of autonomy — teaches about plant biology and is just plain entertaining, or is at least for this garden geek.
+It’s not always possible to save seeds from all types of produce but doing so is an act of autonomy– it teaches about plant biology and is just plain entertaining (at least for this garden geek).
 In the case of watermelon, it’s a bit of work separating the seeds from the flesh, but doable.

 Once the watermelon has cured, it’s time to remove the seeds.
 Cut open the melon and scoop the seeds out, flesh and all.
 Pour the “guts” into a large bowl and fill it with water.
 Healthy seed sinks to the bottom and dead (not viable) will float along with the majority of the pulp.
 Remove the “floaters” and pulp.
 Pour the viable seeds into a colander and rinse off any clinging pulp and drain.
 Allow the seeds to dry on a towel or newspaper in a sunny area for a week or so.